-Because you are college students, I expect you to conduct yourselves professionally:
+I expect you to conduct yourselves professionally:

 - 1. Show respect-for yourself, your classmates, and for me. - 2.
 Come to class prepared to work.
 Bring your textbook, paper, and pen to class daily. - 3.
 Take care of personal needs before and after class.
 Do not leave the classroom unless it is an emergency.
 If you leave the classroom before being dismissed, you may be marked absent. - 4.
-Accessing the internet, email, computer games, etc. during class is not permitted unless I have directed you to do so.
-Do not download programs or apps to the computers.
-Accessing pornographic sites is not permitted. - 5.
-Do not abuse or vandalize the classroom equipment (monitors, keyboards, etc.).
-Do not change the default settings. - 6.
-NO tobacco use of any kind or vaping in the classroom or in my office. - 7.
-No sexually harassing language will be tolerated in my classroom.
-Avoid profanity. - 8.
+NO tobacco use of any kind or vaping in the classroom or in my office. - 5.
+No sexually harassing language will be tolerated in my classroom. - 6.
 Disruptive, offensive, threatening, or abusive behavior will NOT be tolerated.
 After one warning, you will be asked to leave the classroom.
 Police will be called when appropriate. - Students who do not comply with the above may be dropped from the course.